apache/trafficcontrol/docs/source/api/cachegroups_id.rst

 	GEO
 		Use of a geographical location-to-IP mapping database will be enabled

-:longitude:                 An optional field which, if specified, will set the longitude of the new Cache Group\ [1]_
+:longitude:                 An optional field which, if specified, will set the longitude of the new :term:`Cache Group`\ [1]_
-:name:                      The desired name of the Cache Group entry
+:name:                      The desired name of the :term:`Cache Group` entry
-:parentCachegroup:          An optional field which, if specified, should be the integral, unique identifier of Cache Group to use as the new Cache Group's parent
+:parentCachegroup:          An optional field which, if specified, should be the integral, unique identifier of :term:`Cache Group` to use as the new :term:`Cache Group`\ 's parent
-:secondaryParentCachegroup: An optional field which, if specified, should be the integral, unique identifier of Cache Group to use as the new Cache Group's parent
+:secondaryParentCachegroup: An optional field which, if specified, should be the integral, unique identifier of :term:`Cache Group` to use as the new :term:`Cache Group`\ 's parent
-:shortName:                 A more human-friendly abbreviation of the Cache Group's name
+:shortName:                 A more human-friendly abbreviation of the :term:`Cache Group`\ 's name
-:typeId:                    The integral, unique identifier of the desired type of the new Cache Group - by default the valid options are: "EDGE_LOC", "MID_LOC" or "ORG_LOC"
+:typeId:                    The integral, unique identifier of the desired type of the new :term:`Cache Group` - by default the valid options are: "EDGE_LOC", "MID_LOC" or "ORG_LOC"

 	.. note:: Rather than the actual name of the type, be sure to use the "database ID" of the desired type.
 Typically this will require looking up the types via the API first, as the IDs of even these default types is not deterministic.